Who is behind the Candlelight Concerts at Winthrop Hall, and what is the secret to their phenomenal success? Rosalind Appleby finds out.

 According to feverup.com, more than 1000 different Candlelight Concert experiences have been rolled out to more than 85 cities worldwide.
 Fever has capitalised on the fast growing experience economy, attracting more than 300 000 people to its atmospheric concerts.
-The first Perth concerts were in February at the University of Western Australia’s Winthrop Hall and have expanded to the Octagon Theatre and Dolphin Theatre.
+The first Perth concerts were in February at the University of Western Australia’s Winthrop Hall and have expanded to other venues around the city.

 2. Data-driven content creation works